devtoolsguild/devtoolsguild.github.io/blog/2025-06-19-dtg-launch/index.md

 # Dev Tools Guild launch

-***TL;DR**: Dev Tools Guild unites Ethereum developer tool projects to collectively fund individual members & projects, connect app & protocol developers and boost coordination.
-Coordinated by Conor Svensson (founder) and Andrew B Coathup, the guild starts today with a one-year pilot.*
+***TL;DR**: The Dev Tools Guild unites critical Ethereum developer tooling to collectively fund projects and their maintainers; and boost coordination between protocol and dev tools developers.
+Coordinated by [Conor Svensson](https://x.com/ConorSvensson) (founder) and [Andrew B Coathup](https://x.com/abcoathup), the Dev Tools Guild has launched with a one-year pilot.*

 **Mission: accelerate Ethereum app development through world-class tooling.**

-Dev Tools Guild is a coordinated initiative uniting the teams behind many of Ethereum’s most widely used developer tools.
+The Dev Tools Guild is a coordinated initiative uniting the teams behind many of Ethereum’s most widely used developer tools.
 Whether you're writing smart contracts, building trading bots, or deploying consumer apps, chances are you’re relying on infrastructure maintained by guild members.

 <!-- truncate -->